ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Languages** Draconic, Zephyran
 > - **Challenge** 4 (1200 XP)
 > ___
-> ***Impeccable Training.*** The Dragonborn Commander has advantage on an attack roll against a creature if at least one of the its allies is within 5 feet of the creature and the ally isn't incapacitated.
+> ***Impeccable Training.*** The Dragonborn Commander has advantage on an attack roll against a creature if at least one of its allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 > ***Inspiring Leader.*** As an action, the Dragonborn Commander can issue a short, rousing speech.
 Each ally within 30 feet who can hear the speech gains the benefits of the *bless* spell for 1 minute, or until the Dragonboen Commander is incapacitated (no concentration required).
 Usable once per short rest.
 >